-The Bachelor of Arts in English draws upon the artistic and research strengths of faculty in creative writing, literature, cultural studies, film, rhetoric, and more.
-Students in the English B.A. learn the research and writing skills and strategies that will enable them to analyze and report on the language and texts of others, as well as to create original, meaningful texts of their own.
-Such training can prepare students for graduate work in literature, creative writing, culture, or rhetoric, and also for careers in publishing, industry, law, business, or government, which require similar skills in interpretation, analysis, creative thinking, and communication.
-Specific course requirements can be found on the degree audit form.
+The Bachelor of Arts in English draws upon artistic and research strengths of faculty in creative writing, literature, cultural studies, film, rhetoric, and more.
+Learn research, writing skills, and strategies that enable you to analyze and report on the language and texts of others, as well as to create original, meaningful texts of your own.
+Such training prepares you for graduate work in literature, creative writing, culture, and rhetoric, or for careers in publishing, industry, law, business, and government–careers requiring skills in interpretation, analysis, creative thinking, and communication.
+Find specific course requirements on the degree audit form.

-The Bachelor of Arts in English Secondary Education draws upon the same artistic and research strengths as the English B.A., with an added emphasis on how to implement teaching and learning strategies in secondary English classroom environments and meet the literacy challenges of tomorrow.
-Students in the English Secondary Education B.A. learn the research and writing skills and strategies that will enable them to analyze and report on the language and texts of others, as well as to create original, meaningful texts of their own and graduate prepared for highly competitive teaching positions in public or private high schools and middle schools.
-Specific course requirements can be found on the degree audit form.
-More detailed information about the major and its requirements can be found in the English Education Handbook.
+The Bachelor of Arts in English Secondary Education includes how to implement teaching and learning strategies in secondary English classroom environments to meet future literacy challenges.
+Learn research and writing strategies to analyze and report on the language and texts of others, as well as to create original, meaningful texts of your own.
+Graduate prepared for highly competitive teaching positions in public or private high schools and middle schools.
+Find specific course requirements on the degree audit form.

 Program Learning Goals

 In this program, students will acquire knowledge of a wide range of literature, including British, American and World literatures.
 They will develop tools for understanding how to analyze and critique literature while also learning how to apply methods to their own writing practice.
 Students will be expected to demonstrate competency in the following areas:

 - Historical grounding and cultural impact of literary works in various cultures.

 - Focused study of genres, forms and modes of writing, such as the novel, drama, or lyrical poetry.